 Embed links - Embed links allow you to create more versatile playlists with your Wistia videos.
 Embed links can be used with the standard embed, and keep all of the customizations added in the Customize panel.

-Engagement graph - An engagement graph is an aggregate view of your entire audience’s viewing experiences.
-The engagement graph will show you which part of your videos were interesting, and which lost viewers' attention.
-The blue part of the graph shows average engagement across all viewers second-by-second.
+Engagement graph - An engagement graph is an aggregate view of your entire audience’s viewing or listening experiences.
+The engagement graph will show you which parts of your media were interesting, and which lost viewers' attention.
+The blue part of the graph shows average engagement across all viewers and listeners second-by-second.
 The orange section shows rewatch data.
-Engagement graphs can be accessed on your video’s page by selecting Stats.
+Engagement graphs can be accessed on your media’s page by selecting Stats.

 Fallback embed - The fallback embed is a type of inline embed code.
 It’s an iframe embed code, and it’s a pretty resilient little thing.
 It should only be used if the standard embed isn’t working as expected.
 Hence, fallback. ☔️ The fallback embed is located in the Embed & Share modal.